 Within HRI's portfolio, some companies have experienced earnings downgrades, often supply-chain-related.
 However, the managers note that companies with strong IP tend to have pricing power, and they are still seeing earnings upgrades within the portfolio too.
-Given the higher interest rate environment, the managers believe it is helpful that few of HRI's investee companies are utilising debt.
-The managers also think that this is also often true of their customer base - something which they think should, hopefully, limit the impact of rising interest rates on the viability of their business models.
+Given the higher interest rate environment, it is helpful that few of HRI's investee companies have debt on their balance sheet.
+The managers think that this is also often true of their customer base - something which should, hopefully, limit the impact of rising interest rates on the viability of their business models.